fhildeb/lukso-node-guide/2-bios-installation/README.md

 > You can have a look at [Ubuntu's Install Guide](https://ubuntu.com/tutorials/install-ubuntu-server#1-overview) for further information.
 However, most of it seems outdated for the most recent Ubuntu versions.

+Connect your machine to the router using an Ethernet cable to already receive updates during the install.
+This will also let you set up IPv4 and IPv6 addresses already.

+#### Ethernet Connection

+When setting up a node for blockchain networks, the choice of network connection can significantly impact the node's performance and reliability.
+Using an Ethernet connection is often the preferred method over Wi-Fi for several reasons:

+- **Stability**: Ethernet connections provide a more stable and consistent connection compared to Wi-Fi.
+Wired connections are less prone to signal interference and environmental factors that can affect Wi-Fi performance, resulting in fewer disconnections or connectivity issues.
+- **Speed**: Ethernet connections generally offer higher data transfer speeds compared to Wi-Fi.
+A gigabit Ethernet connection can reach speeds of up to 1000 Mbps, while most Wi-Fi connections are limited to a few hundred Mbps.
+This increased speed translates into better performance and reduced latency for your node, allowing for faster data processing and communication with other nodes.
+- **Security**: Ethernet connections are inherently more secure than Wi-Fi, as they require physical access to the network cable to intercept or tamper with the data being transmitted.
+Wi-Fi networks are susceptible to various security threats, such as eavesdropping or man-in-the-middle attacks, which could compromise the integrity and privacy of the data being processed by your node.
+- **Reduced Packet Loss**: Ethernet connections typically experience lower packet loss rates compared to Wi-Fi.
+Packet loss can cause delays in data transmission and affect the overall performance of your node.
+With a wired Ethernet connection, your node can maintain a more reliable and efficient data transfer, ensuring optimal operation.
+- **Easy Troubleshooting**: Troubleshooting connectivity issues is generally more straightforward with Ethernet connections.
+With fewer variables, such as signal strength, interference, or router configuration, diagnosing and resolving network issues becomes a simpler process.

 ### 1.5.1 System Language

 First, you have to choose your operating system's language.
 It's recommended to set it to `English`.
 In case errors appear on the screen, most guides and guides for fixes are stated in English if you search for them online.
 So it will help to resolve incidents quickly.